 In ‘store-and-forward’ teledermatology images or video are transmitted to allow for a consultation to happen asynchronously.
-It allows the participants to not only communicate at a distance but also at different points in time.
-A consultation typically happens with a series of high-quality images and relevant patient information being sent for remote evaluation.
+It allows the participants to communicate at a distance and at different points in time.
+Using this type of telehealth consultations, patients send high-quality images and other relevant information for remote evaluation.

-Within store-and-forward teledermatology, teledermoscopy utilizes a dermatoscope attachment to the camera to acquire optically magnified images.
-These images often have a zoom level of 20x and yield more information for the remote evaluation of images performed by a specialized professional trained in dermoscopy, such as a dermatologist.
+Within store-and-forward teledermatology, teledermoscopy utilizes a dermatoscope attachment to the camera to acquire optically 20x magnified images.
+This results in more information available to the professional trained in dermoscopy, such as a dermatologist.

 2.3 Teledermatology: Real-time Video vs. Store-and-Forward

-Live video interaction between a medical practitioner and a patient is currently the most commonly reimbursed form of teledermatology since video is an already commonly reimbursed telehealth solution in other medical fields.
+Video is already a commonly reimbursed form of telehealth in other medical fields.
+That’s why live video interaction between a medical practitioner and a patient is currently the most commonly reimbursed form of teledermatology.

-There is evidence that store-and-forward teledermatology in the right setting can be more cost-effective, especially when used as a triage mechanism to reduce face-to-face appointments and in rural settings10.
+There is evidence that store-and-forward teledermatology in the right setting can be more affordable.
+That is especially when it’s used as a triage mechanism to reduce face-to-face appointments and in rural settings10.

-A cost-effectiveness study demonstrated that store-and-forward teledermatology achieved high patient satisfaction and afterwards no evident increased utilization or further post-consultation costs11.
+A cost-effectiveness study demonstrated that store-and-forward dermatology telemedicine achieved high patient satisfaction.
+Afterwards, it showed no further post-consultation costs11.

 3. Clinical Objectives in Teledermatology

-Teledermatology consultations can help make dermatologists’ schedules more efficient for the patient and the dermatology clinic through efficient triage and care follow-up.
+Teledermatology consultations through efficient triage and care follow-up however make dermatologists’ schedules more efficient for the patient and the dermatology clinic.

-Triage is a common telehealth strategy whereby qualified healthcare providers assign urgency and potentially preliminary care to patients and sort them based on their reported signs or symptoms.
-It is often carried out via telephone and the healthcare professional evaluates the presented concerns and recommends a management course for the patient12.
+Triage is a common telehealth strategy through which qualified healthcare providers assign urgency and potentially preliminary care to patients.
+Patients are then sorted based on their reported signs or symptoms.
+It is often done by telephone and the healthcare professional evaluates the concerns to recommend a management course for the patient12.

-In many medical specialties, a patient can reasonably communicate their symptoms via the telephone, and telephone triage can be used to screen for patients in critical need of care.
-Dermatology is different because patients cannot adequately describe visual signs on their skin and patient concerns seldom require urgent intervention or an emergency room visit13.
+In many medical specialties, a patient can reasonably communicate their symptoms via the telephone.
+Telephone triage can be used to screen for patients in critical need of care.
+Dermatology is different because patients cannot sufficiently describe visual signs on their skin.
+Additionally, patient concerns rarely require urgent intervention or an emergency room visit13.

-For increased efficiency in dermatology triage, patient-recorded images can play a very important role to determine a preliminary diagnosis of common dermatological skin problems.
-This can result in remote initiation of treatment or confirm the need for physical face-to-face consultation for further evaluation and management.
+Images recorded by patients can increase efficiency in dermatology triage.
+Skin photos play a very important role in determining a preliminary diagnosis of common dermatological skin problems.
+This can result in remotely starting treatment.
+Telehealth triage can also confirm the need for physical face-to-face consultation for further evaluation and management.

 3.2 Follow-up consultations

-Telehealth may allow for easier follow-up consultations for patients far away from their dermatologists in addition to prioritizing the need for in-person follow-up.
-A telehealth solution can maximize efficiency of the dermatologists’ time and resources while still providing necessary care through remote access.
+Telehealth allows for easier follow-up consultations for patients living far away from their dermatologists.
+A telehealth visit can maximize efficiency of the dermatologists’ time and resources while still providing necessary care through remote access.

-Follow-up dermatology consultations can be done asynchronously through a ‘store-and-forward’ solution and then in real-time via video or on the phone after the patient has pre-recorded high resolution images that the healthcare professional can view during the live consultation.
+Follow-up consultations can be delivered asynchronously, by using a ‘store-and-forward’ solution, or in real-time via video or on the phone.
+The patient ideally pre-records high resolution images so that the healthcare professional can view them during the live consultation.